DoSomething/contentful-prototype/docs/content-publishing/actions/voter-registration-action.md

 ## Usage Instructions
 When creating a new _Voter Registration Action_ on Contentful, you are required to enter a value for the `link` field.

-Enter a full URL where the member should be directed to upon clicking on the button in the start their registration.
+Enter a full URL where the member should be directed to upon clicking on the button to start their registration.

 You can use select _tokens_ in the specified URL to include dynamic information.
 These tokens will be replaced with actual values.